Algebraic Geometry over $C^\infty$-rings: Deligne--Mumford -stacks Deligne--Mumford C∞-stacks

-The second route, as in Behrend and Xu \cite[\S 2]{BeXu}, Lerman \cite[\S 4]{Lerm} and Metzler \cite[\S 3.5]{Metz}, is to define orbifolds as a class of Deligne--Mumford stacks on the site $(\Man,{\cal J}_\Man)$ of manifolds discussed in Remark \ref{ag8rem1}.
-The relationship between the two routes is discussed by Behrend and Xu \cite[\S 2.6]{BeXu}, Lerman \cite{Lerm}, and Pronk \cite{Pron}, who proves the two approaches give equivalent weak 2-categories.
-We take a similar approach to the second route, but defining orbifolds as a class of $C^\iy$-stacks, that is, as stacks on the site $(\CSch,{\cal J})$ rather than on~$(\Man,{\cal J}_\Man)$.
+Here is yet another definition of a strict 2-category of orbifolds $\Orb_{C^\iy{\rm Sta}}$, which is similar to (iii), but defining orbifolds as a class of $C^\iy$-stacks, that is, as stacks on the site $(\CSch,\cJ)$ rather than on~$(\Man,\cJ_\Man)$.